SawyerBrand/Argentine-Basin-Argo/ProjectLog_Heat.md

 ### May 22nd:
 Definitely not going to be a budget.
 Talley says if we were going to do a budget, we would have started with the whole ARGO set.
 There is a possibility the quesiton I'm looking into is how mesoscale processes affect the carbon uptake in the region.
 Talley mentioned that I could use the udnerway pC02 taken by the A17 route cruises (WOCE Atlas? or AMT28? most likely AMT28).
 She also mentioned that Matt will have air-sea fluxes I can use to compare to what I have going, but they will not be a 100% match because I won't be closing a budget.
 I will have to include in the narrative why the floats I'm using were put where they were put, so that will be a sitdown conversation with Talley about why she chose them.

-!!
-Add a bathymetry map with trajectories
+DONE: Add a bathymetry map with trajectories

 !!
 Add Heat Flux maps with trajectories